sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-26_ramanujacharyas-encounter-with-the-chera-magicians.md

 +++
-title = "rAmAnujAchArya’s encounter with the cheraxa0magicians"
+title = "rAmAnujAchArya’s encounter with the chera magicians"

 +++
 A chera magician, who was well-versed in the bhUta and bhairava tantras